grafana/carbon-relay-ng/docs/grafa-net.md

 ```

+### matching options

+substring match: `addRoute grafanaNet grafanaNet sub=<substring here>  addr...`
+regex match: `addRoute grafanaNet grafanaNet regex=your-regex-here  addr...`
+prefix match: `addRoute grafanaNet grafanaNet prefix=prefix-match-here  addr...`

+the options can also be combined (space separated). note two spaces before the address!

+note that the matching is applied to the entire metric line (including key, value and timestamp)

-### options
+### other options

-options can appear after the schemasFile, space-separated.
+other options can appear after the schemasFile, space-separated.

 * for schemasFile, see [storage-schemas.conf documentation](http://graphite.readthedocs.io/en/latest/config-carbon.html#storage-schemas-conf)
 * bufSize: 1e7 (10 million)